Travelers' Tales: South Africa, Zambia & Botswana

 Some of the particularly awe-inspiring moments of our trip would have to be seeing the Victoria Falls, Table Mountain, Cape Point, The Cape of Good Hope and The Crags at Knysna.
 The scenery we saw on the Garden Route: the mountains, the sea, the rivers and the flowers were spectacular.
 We also had some emotional experiences, in particular our trip to Robben Island was unforgettable.

 Our guide was an ex-prisoner, he had suffered so much but was able to share his experiences with us.
 It was also humbling to visit the District Six Museum and Archbishop Desmond Tutu’s cathedral.
 We were taken on an inspirational tour of one of the Cape Town townships by James Fernie, who runs a charity called Uthando.
-We felt honoured to be able to talk to the people and see what they are doing to make their lives and the lives of others better.
-We visited a garden project, a youth theatre project and a senior citizen’s club.
+We felt honored to be able to talk to the people and see what they are doing to make their lives and the lives of others better.
+We visited a garden project, a youth theater project and a senior citizen’s club.
 Our visit there was great fun and when the old folks sang for us it was so very moving.